paldhous/ucsc/2018/visual-journalism/md/interactive-charts-r.md

 You should now have in your environment an object called `seismic` which is a `SpatialPolygonsDataFrame`.

-We can also load data on earthquakes, directly from the U.S. Geological Survey earthquakes API, described in the notes for the class on finding and downloading data:
+We can also load data on earthquakes, directly from the US Geological Survey earthquakes API, described in the notes for the class on finding and downloading data:

 ```R
 # load quakes data from USGS earthquakes API